SHTF Emergency Water Purification Systems

 The boiled water will likely taste rather flat.
 You can fix this by aerating the water by pouring it, from one container to another, several times.

-Bleach Water Purification-Individuals, and Small Groups of People
+Individuals and Small Groups

 Thoroughly mix the water, cover it for at least a half hour.
 If the water has a slight chlorine smell, then the water should be safe to drink.
 If the water doesn’t smell like chlorine, you’ll need to double the initial drops and then wait for an additional 15 minutes to test the water again.